CrossFirst Bankshares (NASDAQ:CFB) Reaches New 52-Week High at $15.74

 CrossFirst Bankshares, Inc. (NASDAQ:CFB)’s stock price reached a new 52-week high during trading on Tuesday .
 The company traded as high as $15.74 and last traded at $15.74, with a volume of 1360 shares traded.
 The stock had previously closed at $15.48.

 CFB has been the topic of a number of research reports.
-Raymond James upgraded CrossFirst Bankshares from an “outperform” rating to a “strong-buy” rating and upped their price target for the stock from $16.00 to $18.00 in a research note on Thursday, December 16th.
 Stephens upped their price target on CrossFirst Bankshares from $16.00 to $17.00 and gave the stock an “equal weight” rating in a research note on Wednesday, October 20th.
+Zacks Investment Research upgraded CrossFirst Bankshares from a “hold” rating to a “buy” rating and set a $16.00 price target on the stock in a research note on Thursday, October 21st.
 TheStreet upgraded CrossFirst Bankshares from a “c” rating to a “b-” rating in a research note on Thursday, November 4th.
-Finally, Zacks Investment Research raised CrossFirst Bankshares from a “hold” rating to a “buy” rating and set a $16.00 target price for the company in a research note on Thursday, October 21st.
+Finally, Raymond James upgraded CrossFirst Bankshares from an “outperform” rating to a “strong-buy” rating and increased their price objective for the company from $16.00 to $18.00 in a research note on Thursday, December 16th.

-In other news, insider David L. O’toole sold 7,547 shares of the business’s stock in a transaction that occurred on Friday, October 22nd.
-The shares were sold at an average price of $14.50, for a total transaction of $109,431.50.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-Also, CFO Benjamin R. Clouse bought 7,400 shares of the stock in a transaction dated Monday, November 1st.
-The stock was bought at an average price of $14.49 per share, with a total value of $107,226.00.
-The disclosure for this purchase can be found here.
-Over the last 90 days, insiders sold 15,270 shares of company stock worth $219,855.
-9.37% of the stock is owned by insiders.
+In related news, CFO Benjamin R. Clouse purchased 7,400 shares of the company’s stock in a transaction on Monday, November 1st.
+The shares were bought at an average cost of $14.49 per share, for a total transaction of $107,226.00.
+The purchase was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, insider David L. O’toole sold 7,547 shares of the firm’s stock in a transaction that occurred on Friday, October 22nd.
+The stock was sold at an average price of $14.50, for a total transaction of $109,431.50.
+The disclosure for this sale can be found here.
+In the last quarter, insiders have sold 15,270 shares of company stock valued at $219,855.
+Insiders own 9.37% of the company’s stock.

-Several institutional investors and hedge funds have recently bought and sold shares of CFB.
-EJF Capital LLC lifted its holdings in shares of CrossFirst Bankshares by 34.1% in the 2nd quarter.
-EJF Capital LLC now owns 1,223,516 shares of the company’s stock valued at $16,823,000 after purchasing an additional 311,236 shares during the last quarter.
-Commerce Bank increased its position in CrossFirst Bankshares by 964.6% during the third quarter.
-Commerce Bank now owns 265,076 shares of the company’s stock worth $3,446,000 after buying an additional 240,176 shares during the period.
-Frontier Wealth Management LLC lifted its stake in CrossFirst Bankshares by 42.9% in the second quarter.
-Frontier Wealth Management LLC now owns 753,265 shares of the company’s stock valued at $10,357,000 after buying an additional 226,307 shares during the last quarter.
-Morgan Stanley boosted its holdings in shares of CrossFirst Bankshares by 217.5% in the first quarter.
-Morgan Stanley now owns 207,458 shares of the company’s stock valued at $2,861,000 after acquiring an additional 142,114 shares during the period.
-Finally, Marshall Wace LLP purchased a new position in shares of CrossFirst Bankshares during the third quarter worth approximately $1,430,000.
-Institutional investors and hedge funds own 47.29% of the company’s stock.
+Several hedge funds have recently modified their holdings of CFB.
+Bank of New York Mellon Corp increased its position in shares of CrossFirst Bankshares by 2.1% during the third quarter.
+Bank of New York Mellon Corp now owns 164,085 shares of the company’s stock worth $2,133,000 after purchasing an additional 3,442 shares in the last quarter.
+Two Sigma Advisers LP purchased a new position in CrossFirst Bankshares during the 3rd quarter worth approximately $651,000.
+Two Sigma Investments LP acquired a new position in CrossFirst Bankshares during the third quarter worth approximately $962,000.
+Metropolitan Life Insurance Co NY lifted its stake in CrossFirst Bankshares by 9.1% in the third quarter.
+Metropolitan Life Insurance Co NY now owns 11,654 shares of the company’s stock valued at $152,000 after buying an additional 968 shares during the last quarter.
+Finally, Marshall Wace LLP acquired a new stake in shares of CrossFirst Bankshares in the third quarter valued at approximately $1,430,000.
+47.29% of the stock is currently owned by institutional investors.

 CrossFirst Bankshares, Inc operates as the bank holding company for CrossFirst Bank that provides various banking and financial services to businesses, business owners, professionals, and its personal networks.
 The company offers commercial real estate, construction and development, 1-4 family real estate, commercial, energy, and consumer loans.